openstack-archive/fuel-specs/specs/8.0/external-dashboard-links-in-fuel-dashboard.rst

 * User can access dashboards of installed environment plugins from Dashboard tab of the operational environment in Fuel UI
-* User can access dashboards of installed master node plugins from Plugins page in Fuel UI and other locations (Nodes page), specified in plugin data (`groups` attribute)
+* User can access dashboards of installed master node plugins from Plugins page in Fuel UI and other locations (Equipment page), specified in plugin data (`groups` attribute)